Brouillard119/Houming_Huang.github.io/README.md

 Hii, very nice to meet you👋.
 My name is Houming Huang from China.
 I am currently an undergrad Data Science student in college👨‍🎓and a technical support specialist in Meltwater👨‍🔬.

-Below are something about me.
+Below is something about me.
 ## Work Experience
 📆 2023.2 - 2023.8
 💼 Meltwater - Technical Support (Contractor)